Pavion/tvstreamrecord/README.md

 ### General configuration tab

-This section covers the general configuration, which is enough to start recording plain streams.
-Please open the package's web interface and navigate to the Config page.
-You are now seeing some general options you should consider.
+This section covers the general configuration.
 Press Submit changes to accept or reload this page to undo all changes.

 ![Image](https://raw.githubusercontent.com/Pavion/tvstreamrecord/gh-pages/readme/image006.jpg)